-And because of this, most people tend to not prepare appropriately for the interview questions, and particularly not the “what are your weaknesses?” question.
+And because of this, most people tend not to prepare appropriately for the interview questions, particularly not the “what are your weaknesses?” question.

 The thing is, though.
 These interview questions are quite revealing to the interviewer, which is why you keep getting asked to talk about your strengths and weaknesses.